Payment Architect & Operator

 The Poker Era

-The Guy Who Could Move the Money
+The Guy Who Moved the Money

 Then came one of the proudest moments of my life: I received an exclusive contract directly from Isai Scheinberg, the founder of PokerStars.
 This was on the eve of the Harry Reid bill — Scheinberg was putting the odds at 75% that Harry could get it done.
 He chose me to build the rails for what came next.
 That meant something.